 Sometimes, no strict boundaries separate promotions and products.
-We can consider a webshop a promotional interface, but also as a purchase tool which has a lot of usability aspects to consider.
+We can consider a webshop a promotional interface, but also as a purchasing tool that has a lot of usability aspects to consider.
 One company can have both advertising sites and products.
 Nike has a promotional site for its shoes and a tracking app for runners.

-Some agencies specialize more on advertising and marketing interfaces, while others focus on products only.
-The top UX agencies on this list all have vast experience in working on both types of interfaces, but some do better in one category or the other.
+Some agencies specialize more in advertising and marketing interfaces, while others focus on products only.
+The best UX design agencies on this list have vast experience in working on both types of interfaces, but some do better in one category or the other.

-The chart below shows who has more experience in advertising-related and product-related work based in my opinion.
+The chart below shows who has more experience in advertising-related and product-related work based on my opinion.